 Say goodbye to waiting for your oats to cook in the morning!
 These overnight steel cut oats will save you time in the morning and make the perfect healthy breakfast!
 Enjoy these oats at home, or in a jar to take on the go!

-Say hello to your new favourite weekday breakfast!
+Say hello to your new favourite weekday breakfast – overnight oats!

 I’ve been an oatmeal breakfast lover for as long as I can remember.
 But it was only about a year ago that I discovered the amazingness of steel cut oats.
 Now if your not familiar with steel cut oats, or are wondering what is the difference between steel cut oats and regular oats, let me break it down for you.

 The difference all lies in how much the oats have been processed.
-Quick oats (mostly used for regular oatmeal) are the most processed of the oats.
-Steel cut oats, are the least processed…they’re essentially just chopped up groats!
+Quick oats (mostly used for regular oatmeal) are the most processed of the oats, while steel cut oats, are the least processed…they’re essentially just chopped up groats!
+If you want to please your inner nerd and read more check out quick, rolled and steel cut oats!

 They have a ton of nutritional benefits and because they’re less processed and have a really amazing chewy texture.
 The only downside?
 They take